-- $4.8 million dollar settlement at jury trial for a family, son, mother and aunt, who were seriously injured in a disputed highway cut off collision in Chicago, IL.
+- $4.8 million dollar settlement at jury trial for a family, son, mother, and aunt, who were seriously injured in a disputed highway cut-off collision in Chicago, IL.
 The driver of the family, the son of the injured mother and aunt, was ticketed (later proved improperly) for causing the collision.
-The case went to a jury trial on a zero offer from the defendant insurance company and was settled during jury selection.
+The case went to a jury trial on a zero offer from the defendant’s insurance company and was settled during jury selection.

-- $2.25 million for a bicyclist injured by a left turning company vehicle being operated by a runner for a construction company.
-The cyclist sustained fractures below and above his knee joint, requiring a prolonged hospitalization, surgeries, including complications from infection, as well as mental suffering and depression.
+- $2.25 million for a bicyclist injured by a left-turning company vehicle being operated by a runner for a construction company.
+The cyclist sustained fractures below and above his knee joint, requiring prolonged hospitalization, surgeries, including complications from infection, as well as mental suffering and depression.

 - $2 million dollar partial settlement from two contractors at a construction project after an undocumented worker fell through an uncovered skylight and died while fixing a roof.
 The case remains pending in Federal Court against three other defendants.